Skip to main content

 Q:Can you eat caviar when pregnant?

-Q:What does beluga caviar taste like?
+Q:What does Beluga caviar taste like?

 A:A unique combination of creaminess and brininess, Beluga’s large, luscious eggs have been described as buttery and earthy at the same time, with a rich, complex flavor profile.